 City of Coatesville Parks 2021: An Action Plan for Thriving Parks and Healthy People

-The first implementation step in the plan was completed on October 7th when PECO, the City, KaBOOM!, Natural Lands Trust, and community members came together to build a new playground in Patton Park in just one day.
+The first implementation step in the plan was completed on October 7th when PECO, the City, KaBOOM!, Natural Lands, and community members came together to build a new playground in Patton Park in just one day.

 Funding for “City of Coatesville Parks 2021” was provided through the Brandywine Health Foundation with support from ArcelorMittal, PECO, the Philadelphia Foundation, and the Chester County Community Foundation.